oscovida/oscovida/tools/pelican/content/pages/index.rst

 Occasionally, we try to `put COVID19 numbers reported in the news into context <tag-analysis.html>`__.

 You can `fire up your own analysis environment in the cloud, select the relevant analysis notebook yourself, re-execute or extend the analysis <https://mybinder.org/v2/gh/oscovida/binder/master?filepath=ipynb>`__.
+See also our (growing) `set of tutorials <tag-tutorial.html>`__.

 --------------